 - ½ cup crushed ice (optional)

 - Add all ingredients to a blender and blend until smooth.
-Pour into glasses.
+Divide the smoothie between two glasses.
 Enjoy!

 Nutrition (ESTIMATE ONLY)